Islands of Light and Legend: France’s Coastal Jewels

 Once upon a time, its harbors were bustling with trade.
 In fact, the island’s salt marshes have been cultivated since the Middle Ages, supplying French kings and monasteries with precious salt.

 Saint-Martin-de-Ré is our favorite port town.
 It was fortified by Vauban in the 17th century, and is currently a UNESCO-listed port.
 Here, you can sip coffee on a terrace while fishing boats ease into the harbor.
+This is also your chance to enjoy some oysters, pulled fresh from the surrounding beds.
+They’re easy to enjoy with nothing more than a squeeze of lemon.

 In terms of where to stay, we can’t recommend Hôtel de Toiras highly enough.
 It’s a converted seventeenth-century mansion right on the waterfront.
 Each room carries the hush of history and the quiet comfort of endless luxury.